Interested in Growing Kale?

 growing kale

 You've come to the right place.
-The best part about growing kale is that you can grow it during the winter, when most other stuff just won't grow.
+The best part about growing kale is that you can grow it during the winter months, when most other stuff just won't grow.
 Once established, kale will tolerate below zero temperatures, though the soil needs to be at least 45 degrees F for the seeds to germinate.

 Kale plants don't take up much space in the garden and they are suitable for growing in containers.
 Kale leaves can be harvested as they mature and the plants will keep producing as long as they remain healthy and growing conditions are favorable.
 To have kale on a regular basis, 3-4 plants per person are usually enough, depending on the size of the variety you choose to grow.
 However, it's usually a good idea to plant a few extra, just in case some don't reach maturity.
 It usually takes about 60 days for the first leaves to be ready for harvest, after the seedlings emerge.
 Kale seeds typically take about a week to germinate if the soil temps are around 60 degrees.
 They will take a little longer if it's a bit colder.